A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Steady state response of an input-output system

 Sometimes we make the stronger assumption:

-} \fi Assumption (A0) insures the existence of smooth curves of equilibria: by the Implicit Function Theorem (IFT), we know that for every $u_0$ and every $\xx_0$ such that ${\vv F}(\xx_0,u_0) = \vv 0$, there is an $\epsilon>0$ and a continuously differentiable steady state curve $\vv x^*(u)$ for $u \in B_\epsilon(u_0)$ with $\vv x^*(u_0)=\xx_0$.
+\fi Assumption (A0) insures the existence of smooth curves of equilibria: by the Implicit Function Theorem (IFT), we know that for every $u_0$ and every $\xx_0$ such that ${\vv F}(\xx_0,u_0) = \vv 0$, there is an $\epsilon>0$ and a continuously differentiable steady state curve $\vv x^*(u)$ for $u \in B_\epsilon(u_0)$ with $\vv x^*(u_0)=\xx_0$.

 The set of assumptions in (A0) and (A1) are somewhat redundant.
-Clearly assumption (A1) implies (A0), since a Hurwitz matrix has full rank.
-In addition, since eigenvalues depend continuously on matrix entries, the Hurwitz property implies that the curve of equilibria $\vv x^*(u)$, insured to exist by the IFT, has the property that $\vv x^*(u)$ is an asymptotically stable equilibrium for each $u$ in a possibly smaller neighborhood of $B_{\epsilon}(u_0)$.
+Clearly (A1) implies (A0), since a Hurwitz matrix has full rank.
+In addition, since eigenvalues depend continuously on matrix entries, the Hurwitz property implies that $\vv x^*(u)$, insured to exist by the IFT, has the property that $\vv x^*(u)$ is asymptotically stable for each $u$ in a possibly smaller neighborhood of $B_{\epsilon}(u_0)$.
 Moreover, one could use a converse Lyapunov theorem to guarantee an invariant region for small variations in the nominal $u_0$.